Irene Adler: "A Scandal in Belgravia" (2012)

 By the end of the episode, the dangerously sexual female nude body of the metropolitan center is displaced into a Pakistani desert and transformed into a kneeling powerless bundle of indigo-blue wraps that set off her tear-sodden face.
-The luminous skin of her ‘battledress’, of the naked female body-as-weapon, is supplanted by a crestfallen figure in a hijab.
+The luminous skin of her 'battledress', of the naked female body-as-weapon, is supplanted by a crestfallen figure in a hijab.
 In a stereotypically Victorian fashion that does not feature in Doyle's text, Adler's use of her own body as a means of power turns her into a fallen woman who has to be punished, banished to the former colonial space and saved by the hero.

 Name pronunciation

 Different pronunciations of "Irene" have been proposed for Adler.
-The traditional British pronunciation of the name is "Eye-ree-nee", which has been used for Adler's first name in some adaptations, including the BBC 1989–1998 radio series.
-The standard American pronunciation of the name, "Eye-reen", would be appropriate since Adler is said to be from New Jersey.
+The 19th-century British pronunciation of the name was /ai'ri:ni:/ eye-REE-nee, which has been used for Adler's first name in some adaptations, including the BBC 1989–98 radio series.

+The standard American pronunciation of the name, /ai'ri:n/ eye-REEN, would be appropriate since Adler is said to be from New Jersey, and was current in America at the time the story was written.
 It may also be pronounced this way in modern British usage.
 This pronunciation has been used in television adaptations such as Elementary, Cashville and Sherlock.
-Another pronunciation, "Ee-ray-na", was used in the Granada television series.
+Another pronunciation, /i:'re:n@/ ee-RAY-nuh, was used in the Granada television series.
 This pronunciation has a "continental flavour" fitting Adler's career as an opera singer in continental Europe.